fitbenchmarking/fitbenchmarking/docs/source/users/algorithms/bayesian.rst

 Points to consider
 ******************
 - MCMC methods do not have an explicit goal of refining the solution, so often a large chain size is required for convergence.
-- It can take some time for the chain to converge to the target distribution and so it's common to discard a number of initial samples to exclude from the output statistics.
+- It can take some time for the chain to converge to the target distribution and so it's common to exclue a number of initial samples from the output statistics.
 This early portion of the chain is referred to as the burn-in period.
 - Rather than outputting fitted parameter values, MCMC methods output estimated posterior distributions for each model parameter which can be useful for calculating uncertainty estimates.
 Due to this, MCMC methods are not directly comparable to the other optimization algorithms implemented in Fitbenchmarking and therefore MCMC minimizers cannot be run with any other algorithm type.
 The method for assessing the accuracy of MCMC